jlweb58/angular-jogging/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.5.

 ## Known bugs
-- On editing a run the shoes are not saved
+- (FIXED) On editing a run the shoes are not saved - seems to be due to a CORS problem on loading the shoes while editing.
+   -- needed to select on shoes.id, not shoes

 ## Development server